My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 A path through the forest at My Son Sanctuary.

-I was alone for a while, wondering if I went the wrong way
+I was alone for a while, wondering if I had gone the wrong way

 A walking path and lagoon inside the My Son complex in Vietnam.